5G-A Gigabit Downlink Is Here — But Can Indoor Mobile Signal Keep Up?

 • system design

-• equipment selection
+• equipment matching

 • antenna deployment planning